mbabynames search ✿

 Catherine Rose

-Catherine ("noble and strong") and Rose ("rose flower").
+Catherine ("pure") and Rose ("rose flower").
 Two distinct meanings that create a name with range.
 At 3 syllables, Catherine needs a shorter middle to stay balanced.
 Rose does that.

 Catherine Mae

-Catherine ("noble and strong") with Mae ("pearl").
+Catherine ("pure") with Mae ("pearl").
 Together the name has two layers: the first name brings one quality, the middle name another.
 At 3 syllables, Catherine needs a shorter middle to stay balanced.
 Mae does that.

 Catherine Joy

-Catherine translates to "noble and strong".
+Catherine translates to "pure".
 Joy to "joy, delight".
 Together they create a full-name meaning with real texture.
 Joy (1 syllable) provides a firm close after the longer Catherine.

 Catherine Dawn